Professional Master of Education (Post Primary Education)

 If you think you have the courage to work in this way then you should consider becoming a teacher.
 By contributing to the development of a young person's values and character you influence not just the quality of one person's life but the quality of the whole of society.
 The Professional Master of Education is a full-time teacher education qualification delivered through evening and flexible learning modes for those who hold an approved undergraduate degree and who wish to become teachers in second-level schools.

-The Professional Master of Education programme is a programme of study for graduate students who wish to become second-level teachers.
+The Professional Master of Education (Post Primary) Programme is a programme of study for graduate students who wish to become second-level teachers.

 The Programme Aims